meric/l2l/README.md

 > The Tao gave birth to the One.
 The One gave birth to the Two.

 > Lisp is Lisp.
 Lua is Lua.
-Lisp and Lua is One.
+Lisp and Lua as One.

 "l2l" is a language that is the superset of Lisp and Lua.